IsmeilHachem/nimbusnerd/blogs/Azure Storage.md

 2. Unstructured data
 3. Structured data

-Let's embark on a cosmic journey through these categories.
+Let's set a course and explore these categories.

 ## 🌌 Virtual Machine (VM) Storage

-When thinking VM storage, think of disks and files for that VM.
+When considering VM storage, envision disks and files for that VM.
 Disks represent persistent block store while files are fully managed file shares.

 ## 🌠 Unstructured Data

-For unstructured data, we store things like blobs and data lake.
-Blobs, which we'll talk more about later, are highly scalable, REST-based object storage.
-Data lake represents a Hadoop distributed file system, a big talk for "handles big data".
+For unstructured data, we store entities like blobs and data lake.
+Blobs, which we'll delve into later, are highly scalable, REST-based object storage.
+Data lake represents a Hadoop distributed file system, a fancy way of saying "handles big data".

 ## 🌐 Structured Data

-Last but not least, structured data.
+Finally, structured data.
 Think tables, CosmosDB, and AzSQL.
-We'll talk about tables later in this blog but CosmosDB and AzSQL will be a blog of their own.
+We'll discuss tables later in this guide but CosmosDB and AzSQL will have their own dedicated exploration.

 There are two types of Storage accounts; Standard and Premium.
-Standard provides you with the lowest cost/GB, ideal for bulk storage or dealing with infrequently accessed data.
-Premium, while a tad bit more expensive, provides consistent low-latency performance, ideal for input/output intensive applications.
-Be careful, once you've picked a type, the selection cannot be undone!
+Standard offers the lowest cost/GB, perfect for bulk storage or dealing with infrequently accessed data.
+Premium, while slightly more expensive, provides consistent low-latency performance, perfect for input/output intensive applications.
+Choose wisely, once you've picked a type, the selection cannot be reversed!

-Now that we've talked about the types, let's explore the five services:
+Now that we've discussed the types, let's explore the five services:

 1. Blob
 2. Data Lake Gen 2